RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 included.
 Specifically, files that call HIP run-time APIs or define HIP kernels must explicitly include the appropriate HIP headers.
-If the compilation process reports that it cannot find necessary APIs (for example, â€œerror: identifier â€˜hipSetDeviceâ€™ is undefinedâ€), ensure that the file includes hip_runtime.h (or hip_runtime_api.h, if appropriate).
+If the compilation process reports that it cannot find necessary APIs (for example, error: identifier ˜hipSetDevice™ is undefined), ensure that the file includes hip_runtime.h (or hip_runtime_api.h, if appropriate).
-The hipify-perl script automatically converts â€œcuda_runtime.hâ€ to â€œhip_runtime.h,â€ and it converts â€œcuda_runtime_api.hâ€ to â€œhip_runtime_api.hâ€, but it may miss nested headers or macros.
+The hipify-perl script automatically converts cuda_runtime.h to hip_runtime.h, and it converts â€œcuda_runtime_api.h to hip_runtime_api.h, but it may miss nested headers or macros.

 cuda.h
 ^^^^^^

 The hcc path provides an empty cuda.h file.
-Some existing CUDA programs include this file but donâ€™t require any of the functions.
+Some existing CUDA programs include this file but does not require any of the functions.

 Choosing HIP File Extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many existing CUDA projects use the â€œ.cuâ€ and â€œ.cuhâ€ file extensions to
+Many existing CUDA projects use the .cu and .cuh file extensions to
 indicate code that should be run through the nvcc compiler.
 For quick
 HIP ports, leaving these file extensions unchanged is often easier, as
 it minimizes the work required to change file names in the directory and
 #include statements in the files.

 For new projects or ports which can be re-factored, we recommend the use
-of the extension â€œ.hip.cppâ€ for source files, and â€œ.hip.hâ€ or â€œ.hip.hppâ€
+of the extension .hip.cpp for source files, and .hip.h or .hip.hpp
 for header files.
 This indicates that the code is standard C++ code, but
 also provides a unique indication for make tools to run hipcc when
 appropriate.